MushfiqPlabon/currentResume/README.md

 # Mushfiqur Rahman Plaban - Resume

 This repository contains my resume, showcasing my academic background, professional experience, technical skills, and projects.
 Designed to be concise and ATS-friendly, this resume highlights an interdisciplinary approach to career development, blending business acumen with foundational web development skills.

 ## Live Preview

-To view the resume, simply open either `styledCV.html` or `unstyledCV.html` in your web browser.
+You can view the resume directly in your web browser:

+*   **Interactive Landing Page:** Open `index.html` to choose between the styled and unstyled versions.
+*   **Styled Version:** Open `styledCV.html` for a visually appealing, modern resume.
+*   **Unstyled Version:** Open `unstyledCV.html` for a clean, ATS-friendly resume with semantic HTML.

 ## Features